satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 Enhancing code review systems for article review

-Current code review systems have components for expedited and continued
+Current code review systems have components for expedited and continuedreview.
-|image0|review.

 Quantifying an open-review system